jbkordass/lightweight-pipeline/README.md

 ## Goals
 - Provide a scheme to model concrete pipeline steps after.
 - Take care of a configuration file handling and saving/loading to some extend.
-- Decouple the content of a pipeline, i.e. its processing logic, from the organizatorial part.
+- Decouple the content of a pipeline, i.e. its processing logic, from the organisatorial part.

 ## Usage: rough idea and trivial example